paulvtan/no-laugh-challenge-pre-msa/2. Implementing a Real-time Emotion Analysis/README.md

 <a name="2" />

-## 2. Fetching emotion data from Cognitive Services face API
+## 2. Fetching emotion from Cognitive Services face API

 We will construct a function to send off an image and fetch a JSON response from the Microsoft Cognitive Services Face API.